charlsagente/python-settings/README.md

 print(settings.DATABASE_NAME) # Will print 'DATABASENAME'
 ```

+Please be careful with your settings file.
+It should only contain CONSTANTS and not complex code, specially if you are importing third party libraries.

 ## Lazy Initialization

 Every time you start/restart your python project,
-all your defined variables are evaluated many times,
+everything in your setting file is being loaded, you should keep this file fast but
 if you are dealing with heavy to instantiate objects like
-database connections or similar network calls you will expect some delay.
+database connections or similar network calls you will expect some performance issues at loading time.

 Using Lazy Initialization increases the performance of this process,
-changing the behavior of evaluating the variables only when is needed.
+changing the behavior of evaluating the CONSTANTS only when they are needed.

 ### Use the Lazy Initializer